Aborevsky01/devops-flask-task/README.md

 We only need a single flask package for the app to be running, since it interrogates with this framework.
 By the way, pip's version is dictated by the inherited image's version of Python.

-After that several standard lines can be found, mainly focused on establishing a particular working directory and copying there everything vital.
+After, several standard lines can be found, mainly focused on establishing a particular working directory and copying there everything vital.
 Last thing to be mentioned here is the command, being a key part of the entire document.

 ```
 CMD ["python3", "-m" , "flask", "run", "--host=0.0.0.0"]